-Auto Body Collision Repair
+Auto Body Collision Technology

 Careers | Program Information | New Students | Contact Information

-South Seattle Community College NATEF/ASE Certified Automotive Collision program offers state-of-the-art equipment and laboratories in which the students learn the modern principles of unibody design and automotive refinishing.
+South Seattle College NATEF/ASE Certified Automotive Collision program offers state-of-the-art equipment and laboratories in which the students learn the modern principles of unibody design and automotive refinishing.

 For those of you with DSL, cable modems or other broadband Internet connections, using Windows Media Player V 7.1 and up, you can view this 9 minute streaming video of students and instructors in action.
 (Users with dial up modems may have low quality video or have extreme wait times.)

 Auto Body Collision technicians go to work for collision repair shops, insurance companies, automotive dealerships, refinish supply companies, collision equipment companies, rental fleet companies, automotive detail shops, truck collision repair shops and into business for themselves.

 Employment opportunities for this field are promising, since the need for well-trained automotive collision technicians increases as new auto designs have body parts made of steel alloys, aluminum and plastics.
 These materials are more difficult to work with and re-construct than traditional auto body parts.